brade31919/SRGAN-tensorflow/README.md

 # SRGAN-tensorflow

 ### Introduction
-This project is a tensorflow implementation of the impressive work  [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/pdf/1704.02470v1.pdf). \\
+This project is a tensorflow implementation of the impressive work  [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/pdf/1704.02470v1.pdf). <br />
 The result is obtained following to same setting from the v5 edition of the [paper on arxiv](https://arxiv.org/pdf/1704.02470v1.pdf).
 However, due to limited resources, I train my network on the [RAISE dataset](http://mmlab.science.unitn.it/RAISE/) which contains 8156 high resoution images captured by good cameras.
-As the results showed below, the performance is close to the result presented in the paper without using the imagenet training set. \\
+As the results showed below, the performance is close to the result presented in the paper without using the imagenet training set. <br />
 The result on BSD100, Set14, Set5 will be reported later.
 The code is highly inspired by the [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow).

 #### Some results: